 Skip to main content

-The Faculty of Science, Engineering and Computing was formed in 2011 and is comprised of three schools, bringing together interdisciplinary research, improving the scope of the student experience and encouraging partnerships between academia and commerce.
+The Faculty of Engineering, Computing and the Environment was formed in 2022.
+Its schools bring together interdisciplinary research, improving the scope of the student experience and encouraging partnerships between academia and commerce.

 Through a collaborative approach, the Faculty offers greater access to resources, knowledge and information and a broader perspective on its subjects, with teaching and research staff working more closely with their colleagues in other disciplines.